 A personal injury claim involves not just the drivers, but trucking companies, multiple insurance carriers, and more.
-If you are injured in one of these accidents, finding the right Florida trucking accident lawyer can make a huge difference in your recovery.
+If you are injured in one of these accidents, finding the right Florida truck accident lawyer can make a huge difference in your recovery.
 For help with your Florida truck accident claim, send us an online message or call our firm at (800) 940-8048 today.

 Let’s take a closer look at how commercial trucking accident claims work and what an injured party needs to know about them.

 The National Safety Council (NSC) keeps track of trends in commercial trucking accidents.
 They compile data from several different sources including the National Highway Traffic Safety Administration (NHTSA), Insurance Institute for Highway Safety (IIHS), and other governmental and non-profit organizations to provide a clearer picture of how these accidents impact American driver safety.

 According to the NSC, truck accidents resulting in both injury and fatalities have steadily increased since 2009, in both total number and percentage of accidents overall.
 Simply put, trucking accidents are on the rise.

 The numbers also say that when regular passenger vehicles are involved in a truck collision, it is the people in passenger vehicles that pay the biggest price.

 For example, a total of 4,951 people died in large-truck crashes in 2018.
 The large majority (71%) of these deaths were occupants of other vehicles, mainly regular passenger vehicles.